-These guidelines do not currently contain requirements or specifications for the provision of public information in a format that is accessible to persons with hearing impairments.
-Such a requirement has been reserved pending further study of the options that are available in making such information fully accessible; the Board expects to include some requirements in the future.
-However, general prohibitions of discrimination in the DOT rule require, in essence, that information necessary for the operation or use of a transit system be made available to persons with hearing impairments.
-Thus, it is recommended that the information for passengers contained in au dible announ cements also be made available to person s who are deaf.
-Of course, ann oun cements intend ed on ly for system person nel are not part of the information needed by passengers.
-DOT is assessing available and soon-to-be available technology in a study to be conducted during Fiscal Year 1992.
-Entities are encouraged to employ whatever services, signage or alternative systems or devices that are available and that provid e equivalent access.
+These guidelines do not currently contain technical specifications for the provision of public information in a format that is accessible to persons with hearing impairments.
+Such a technical requirement has been reserved pending further study of the options that are available in making such information fully accessible.
+The Board expects to include some requirements in the future.
+Nevertheless, general prohibitions of discrimination in the ADA itself and the "provision of service" requirements of the DOT rule, in essence require that information necessary for the operation or use of a transit system be made available to persons with hearing impairments.
+See 49 CFR 37.167(f).
+Thus, it is recommended that the information for passengers contained in audible announcements also be made available to persons with hearing loss or who are deaf.
+Of course, ann ouncements intended on ly for system personn el are not part of the information needed by passengers.
+DOT is assessing available and soon-tobe available technology during a study to be conducted during Fiscal Year 1992.
+Entities are encouraged to employ whatever services, signage or alternative systems or devices that are available and provide equivalent access.

 Information can be provided in different ways, some of which are relatively simple and inexpensive.
 For example, one transit system has a policy of flashing interior train lights to indicate to passengers who are deafthat the train is malfunctioning and that all passengers must exit the train at the next station.
 Of course, the meaning of this signal must be conveyed in advance to potentially affected passengers for it to be useful and may not be useful to persons unfamiliar with the system, such as tourists.
 A prominent sign in the vehicle also would be useful.
 In general, such information should be included in the brochures and guides available to the public rather than only in a "special services" brochure intended for persons with disabilities.
-Access to some information may also be conveyed by a system of signage providing information routinely provided in announcements (e.g., no smoking, fares, hours of operation) while information provided in special announcements (e.g., changes in schedule, elevators not in service) could be posted in strategic areas, such as at entrances to the station or at information kiosks.
+Access to some information may also be conveyed by a system of signage providing information provided in special announcements (e.g., no smoking, fares, hours of operation) while information provided in strategic areas, such as at entrances to the station or at information kiosks.
+A simple chalkboard on which station attendants can record new and up dated in formation may suffice in some cases.

-More sophisticated solutions could in clude visual display systems and electronic message boards.
+More sophisticated solutions could include visual display systems, assistive listening systems, and electronic message boards.
 Visual display systems provide information through electronic message boards or video monitors and can accommodate persons who are deaf as well as those with hearing loss.
-Electronic message boards using a light emitting diode (LED) or "flip-dot" disp lay are currently provided in some transit stations and terminals and may be usable in cars.
-One transit system is testing the feasibility of on-board visual displays for next-station announ cements and even points of interest, news headlines and weather reports.
-Paid advertisements may be used to supp ort the system.
-Such visual displays can sup plement au dio ann oun cements.
+Electronic message boards using a light emitting diode (LED) or "flip-dot" display are currently provided in some transit stations and terminals and may be usable in cars.
+One transit system is testing the feasibility of on-board visual displays for next-station announcements and even points of interest, news headlines and weather reports.
+At least two such systems have been installed at no cost to the transit agency since the company providing the equipment is seeking paid advertisements to support the installation and operation.
+Such visual displays can supplement audio announcements and are useful to all passengers where the noise level or reverberation is high.
 These devices may be used to provide real time or pre-programmed messages.
-How ever, real time message displays require the availability of an employee for keyboard entry of the information to be an nounced.
+However, real time message displays require the availability of an employee for keyboard entry of the information to be an nounced.